Reading

 Our expectation is that all children read at least FOUR TIMES a week at home, recording all reading in their reading diary which will be checked each week.

-As part of our four weekly reads challenge in school we hold a Super Star Readers League.
+As part of our four weekly reads challenge in school we have a Star Readers trophy.

 It is really important that children are given the opportunity to read regularly and have access to a range of different reading materials.
 Parents can support children and their reading through regular reading at home.
 Reading to and with your child every evening for at least ten minutes can make a dramatic difference to a child's achievement within school.